bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^9^ Simon Peter said to him, “Lord, not my feet only, but also my hands and my head!”

 ^10^ Jesus said to him, “Someone who has bathed only needs to have his feet washed, but is completely clean.
 You are clean, but not all of you.” ^11^ For he knew him who would betray him; therefore he said, “You are not all clean.” ^12^ So when he had washed their feet, put his outer garment back on, and sat down again, he said to them, “Do you know what I have done to you? ^13^ You call me, ‘Teacher’ and ‘Lord.’
 You say so correctly, for so I am. ^14^ If I then, the Lord and the Teacher, have washed your feet, you also ought to wash one another’s feet. ^15^ For I have given you an example, that you should also do as I have done to you. ^16^ Most certainly I tell you, a servant is not greater than his lord, neither is one who is sent greater than he who sent him. ^17^ If you know these things, blessed are you if you do them. ^18^ I don’t speak concerning all of you.
-I know whom I have chosen; but that the Scripture may be fulfilled, ‘He who eats bread with me has lifted up his heel against me.’^*^ ^19^ From now on, I tell you before it happens, that when it happens, you may believe that I am he. ^20^ Most certainly I tell you, he who receives whomever I send, receives me; and he who receives me, receives him who sent me.”
+I know whom I have chosen; but that the Scripture may be fulfilled, ‘He who eats bread with me has lifted up his heel against me.’^^ ^19^ From now on, I tell you before it happens, that when it happens, you may believe that I am he. ^20^ Most certainly I tell you, he who receives whomever I send, receives me; and he who receives me, receives him who sent me.”
 ^[13:18 Psalm 41:9]

 ^21^ When Jesus had said this, he was troubled in spirit, and testified, “Most certainly I tell you that one of you will betray me.”